johannschwabe/ASEv3/README.md

 7. Restart the application by running ``docker compose up``.

+8. Open the Web-App in your browser (http://localhost:8181).

 *It is possible, after starting the application (in step 4), that some services ('airbnbapi', 'salesapi') crash.
 This is no problem as long as the two database-services ('airbnbdb', 'salesdb') are running.
 You have to restart the application (in step 6 and 7) anyways.*